• About

 • Start your meal off with their pillowy soft (and warm) focaccia bread with balsamic and olive oil.
 Hands down the best bread ever!

-• Make your way through their burrata salad (barbabietola) and house-made meatballs as an appetizer
+• Make your way through their burrata salad (barbabietola) or house-made meatballs as an appetizer

 • Order up any one of their amazing pasta dishes!
 We can recommend the paparadelle with oxtail ragu, the vongole spaghetti with clams, and the lasagna.

-• End on a high note with their butterscotch budino – the best butterscotch dessert we’ve ever had.
+• End on a high note with their butterscotch budino – the best butterscotch dessert we’ve ever had and a must every time we visit.

 Guantonios